aws-amplify/amplify-data/packages/data-schema/docs/data-schema.md

 </td><td>

+INTERNAL: This type is exported to allow users to compile declaration (\*.d.ts) files.
+Direct use of this type may result in changes that break you build across minor versions.

 Public API for the chainable builder methods exposed by Model Field.
 The type is narrowing e.g., after calling .array() it will be omitted from intellisense suggestions